tenstorrent/tt-metal/tests/sweep_framework/README.md

 ## Database

-Elasticsearch instance shared with DevInfra hosted on yyz-elk.
+Elasticsearch instances are hosted on tt-corp and tt-cloud networks.
+Use the appropriate flag depending on your environment.

-Access credentials to be shared separately.
+Access credentials are shared separately.

 ## FAQ / Troubleshooting